 Copeland served as a key special teams player for the Lions in each of the last two seasons, but he'll now revert to injured reserve and be out for the year once he clears waivers.

-It is now a matter of time before Copeland lands on the team's injured reserve.
-He had played in all 16 games during each of his first two seasons with the Lions.
-Thurston Armbrister, Jalen Reeves-Maybin, and Steve Longa will now compete for increased snaps at outside linebacker.
+Copeland will miss the first action of his professional career after appearing in all 16 games for the Lions during his first two seasons in the league.
+With Copeland bound for injured reserve, Thurston Armbrister, Jalen Reeves-Maybin, and Steve Longa will now compete for increased snaps during camps as each looks to claim a backup role at outside linebacker.